 EARTHQUAKE SERVICES:WE ARE ON YOUR SIDE

-Since the earthquakes in Christchurch, Earthquake Services Ltd has grown to be New Zealand's largest privately-owned insurance advocacy and litigation funding service.
+Since the earthquakes in Christchurch, Earthquake Services Ltd has grown to be New Zealand's largest privately-owned insurance advocacy and litigation funding service, offering our services all over New Zeland.
 We are not run or controlled by insurance companies and we don't back away from fighting for your full entitlement.
-We have helped hundreds of Cantabrians settle their earthquake claims, at levels far above their insurer's initial offer.
+We have helped hundreds of Cantabrians and New Zelanders. settle their earthquake claims, at levels far above their insurer's initial offer.
 Our 'no win, no fee' approach means NO cost to you unless we resolve your claim.
 What's more, we fund the entire process; you pay nothing out of your pocket until your claim is settled.
-Even though EQC and all major Insurance companies have now announced they will not rely on the Limitation Act as a defence until 4 Sept 2017, unless they have given this to you in writing about your specific claim we do not recommend relying on this general announcement.
+EQC and all major Insurance companies have announced they will rely on the Limitation Act as a defence in the near future.
 We urge all homeowners not to delay getting your claim filed in Court to protect your rights.
 A claim lodged with your insurer is not enough; you need to have legal proceedings underway to secure your claim.
-Through our ligigation funding company Claims Resolution Services (2015) Limited we offer a "No Win No pay" service.
+Through our Litigation funding company Claims Resolution Services (2015) Limited we offer a "No Win No fee" service.
 We fund the entire process and assume all risk of losing against your Insurance company or EQC.
+We are now working with clients in Kaikoura,Hurunui and Wellington on 14th November 2016 Quake claims.

 Three steps to secure your full entitlement before the window of opportunity closes:

-1. Come in and meet with our consultants to discuss our service.
+1. Call our consultants to discuss our service.
 Once you have signed with us we will organise for a full damage assessment of your home.
 If after this initial inspection we find little or no damage and/or little prospect of a successful claim we will advise you of same and cancel your contract.
 You will have nothing to pay and at least have peace of mind.

-We know how stressful the last 5 years has been.
-Come and talk to our friendly, helpful team and let us fight for you:
+We know how stressful the last 7 years has been.
+Come and talk to our friendly, helpful team and let us fight for you.

 Bryan Staples CEO Earthquake Services